 You really don’t need much seasonings but could add salt and pepper to the outside.
 If you’d rather use our homemade steak dry rub that would be amazing too.

 You really can add any sort sauce or coating to this, teriyaki would work too.
 This even works with beef like we did one night with this pressure cooker bbq beef.
-If yours is still frozen solid you can follow the Instant Pot frozen pork shoulder recipe we have.
+Want to make it spicy?
+Add a pinch of dry Sriracha or red pepper flakes on the outside of the meat!

 Close-up of seasoned raw boston butt on a white cutting board beside a jar of BBQ sauce, reminiscent of the savory aromas when preparing pork butt in an Instant Pot.